Is it worth buying a women-specific bike?

-It was pretty much bang on a year ago that I borrowed a mountain bike and nervously set off for my first time on the trails.
+It was around two years ago that I borrowed a mountain bike and nervously set off for my first time on the trails.
 Twelve months on, one trip to A&E, several hairy moments, but lots of laughs and smiles later, it’s safe to say I’m hooked.
 So when I was given the opportunity to join MBR’s longterm test fleet on a 2018 Trek Remedy 8.0 Women’s bike I jumped at it.

 From the off I was wondering whether this was going to be too much of a bike for me.
 Trek’s description on the website is about getting gnarly, and spending more time with your tyres off the ground than on them.
 My A&E trip stemmed from poorly executed air time, and I’ve attempted to keep it rubber side down ever since!
 But I’m excited to ride something totally different to anything I’ve ridden before, and see whether this bike can help me take my riding up a notch.

 With those thoughts flitting through my head, I switched to important issues.
 What was she going to be called?
 Yes, she’s a she, all my bikes are girls.
 And yes, they have names.
 I build a friendship (or sometimes hatred) of my bikes, and I spend a lot of time on them, so it seems only fair to christen them properly.
 I have one Trek in my fleet already, Stacey, so it had to ring nicely with that, and I like to give a nod to something connected to the bike or the brand in someway.
 So Ladies and Gents, please can I introduce, Tracey.